ruxwez/postgres/README.md

 # PostgreSQL with PostGIS and pgvector

-A collection of Docker-based PostgreSQL setups with PostGIS and pgvector extensions for geospatial and vector similarity search capabilities, organized by PostgreSQL version.
+A Docker-based PostgreSQL setup with PostGIS and pgvector extensions for geospatial and vector similarity search capabilities.

 ## 🏗️ Version Management